Health officials warn NYC could run out of virus test swabs

 The warning came amid repeated pleas from New York City and state officials for the federal government to provide widespread testing in order to move to a containment phase in the coronavirus outbreak.

-“We can’t make that transition back to normal without testing on a much larger scale,” he said Monday on MSNBC.
+“We can’t make that transition back to normal without testing on a much larger scale,” Mayor Bill de Blasio said Monday on MSNBC.

+Through Sunday afternoon, 462,000 people in New York have been tested for the virus, according to state figures.
+Of those, nearly 189,000 had tested positive.

+Because of rationing, just 44% of tests conducted in the state have been done in New York City, even though the city represents 74% of the state’s fatalities from the virus.